What is Password Hygiene?

 We have come to recommend that users create passphrases made up of at least three words that don’t have any correlation.
 In this method, if you want to use replacement characters (like the aforementioned alphanumeric switching), it has value.
 For example if you were to make the

-At TAP Tech, we recommend that users use a passphrase made up of at least three words that don’t have anything to do with one another.
+At COMPANYNAME, we recommend that users use a passphrase made up of at least three words that don’t have anything to do with one another.
 We also believe that using replacement characters can have value in this method.
 For example, a passphrase of “japanlovessushi” is not in itself secure, because it’s a common phrase, but a passphrase of “japanlovesenchiladas” is better.
 Use substitution methods to add security from there.